How Does DNA Work?

 The basic features of an animal cell.
 Our DNA is stored in the nucleus, informing the production of proteins in the cytoplasm.

-To make new proteins, specific genes from our master DNA must first be copied into single-stranded molecules of messenger RNA (mRNA).
-They exit the nucleus and make their way to the factory floor, better known as the cytoplasm.
+To make a new protein, a specific gene from your master recipe book must first be copied into single-stranded molecule called messenger RNA (mRNA).
+The mRNA then exits the nucleus and make its way to the factory floor of the cell, better known as the cytoplasm.

 How DNA Expression Works